AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 * Simulate the user experience.
 * For more customization, configure the Target component.

 You can use either AEM or Adobe Target as the targeting engine (you must have a valid Adobe Target account to use Adobe Target).
 If you are using Adobe Target, you must configure the integration first.
-See [instructions for integrating with Adobe Target](/help/sites-administering/target.md).
+See the instructions for integrating with Adobe Target. <!--See the[instructions for integrating with Adobe Target](/help/sites-administering/target.md).-->

 ![Targeting content](/help/sites-cloud/authoring/assets/targeted-content.png)

-The activities and experiences that you see in Target mode reflect the [Activities console](/help/sites-authoring/activitylib.md):
+The activities and experiences that you see in Target mode reflect the [Activities console](/help/sites-cloud/authoring/personalization/activities.md):

 * Changes that you make to activities and experiences using Targeting mode are reflected in the Activities console.
 * Changes that are made in the Activities console are reflected in Targeting mode.